ron-saito/bmi-redfish-interface-emulator/README.md

 Any account specified by AUTH_CONFIG will be also added under the AccountService in the emulated redfish server and, if using the dynamic resource, can be manipulated (Add/Delete/Patch) using the AccountService.
 Actions under the AccountService will affect the emulator's authorization accounts.

-Similarly session tokens can be created with SessionService actions if the emulator is using the dynamic resource.
+Similarly, session tokens can be created with SessionService actions if the emulator is using the dynamic resource.
 No sessions exist by default.

 By default, if AUTH_CONFIG is empty or an invalid format, the emulator will have 3 accounts created:
 - root:root_password:Administrator